RomanLut/hx_espnow_rc/doc/development.md

 # ESP-NOW usage in HXRC library

 Packets are sent to broadcast address.
 This allows to implement fast, ACKless, newest data communication.
 All peers on the same Wifi channel will receive packets and discard foreign packets by sequenceId(quick reject) and CRC32 (CRC32 of data + key).
-Key used to reject foreign packets only, not for protection.
+Key is used to reject foreign packets only, not for protection.

 # Binding